24westcolorado/RepData_PeerAssessment1/PA1_template.md

 The 835th interval has the maximum value of the means across all the days in the dataset.
 The maximum value is 206.1698.

-## Inputing missing values
+## Imputing missing values

 There are NA values in the data.
-In this part of the report we input appropriate values for the missing values.
+In this part of the report we impute appropriate values for the missing values.

 ```r
 numNA  <- sum(as.numeric(is.na(data$steps)))